Possible human remains found near Nashville explosion site, police chief says - KESQ

 Possible human remains found near Nashville explosion site, police chief says

-Authorities have found what they believe to be human remains near the site of the recreational vehicle explosion in downtown Nashville on Christmas morning, police Chief John Drake told reporters.
+The unusual warning that came from the RV likely saved lives.
+But serious injuries were also avoided due to the police officers who took the warning seriously and cleared the area.

+Tissue found will be examined to see if it is from person

-Drake said tissue that was found will be examined to see whether it is human remains.
-He could not say how close the tissue was to the site where a motor home exploded.
+Metro Nashville Police Department Chief John Drake on Friday evening said investigators found tissue near the blast site.
+They will be examined, he said, to determine whether they are human remains.
+He could not say how close the tissue was to the site where the motor home exploded.

 CBS News first reported information about the possible human remains.